-\\\\\\\ No mitigations will be attached.

-\\\\\\\ Environmental Impact Report (Your project may have a significant effect on the environment.
-An EIR must be prepared to address the potential impacts.)
+XX Negative Declaration (Your project will not have a significant impact on the environment.)
+Mitigations will be attached to the Negative Declaration.
+XX No mitigations will be attached.
+Environmental Impact Report (Your project may have a significant effect on the environment.
+An EIR r be prepared to address the potential impacts.)